pbojan/cryptocoins-desklet-cinnamon/README.md

 If you find any bugs or stability issues please create an issue [here](https://github.com/pbojan/cryptocoins-desklet-cinnamon/issues) or send an email to [p.bojan@live.com](mailto:p.bojan@live.com).

-If you have ideas for new features or improvements please send an email to [p.bojan@live.com](mailto:p.bojan@live.com).
+If you have ideas for new features or improvements please email [p.bojan@live.com](mailto:p.bojan@live.com).

 ## Contribute/Donate